RESAN-Nigeria/Project-Foresight-Africa/README.md

 2 to 4 weeks in advance to protect children in Northwest Nigeria.**

-Developed by the Resilient Systems Alliance Nigeria (RESAN) UNICEF Climate Ventures Cohort 2026 | MIT License
+Developed by the Resilient Systems Alliance Nigeria (RESAN) UNICEF Climate Ventures Cohort 2026|MIT License

 ---
 ## The Problem

-Every August, malaria cases in Northwest Nigeria surge by 20–35% in a single month.
-In August 2022, confirmed cases across Kebbi, Sokoto, and Zamfara jumped from 328,048 to 444,200 — an increase of 116,152 cases in 30 days.
+Every August, malaria cases in Northwest Nigeria surge by 20-35% in a single month.
+In August 2022, confirmed cases across Kebbi, Sokoto, and Zamfara jumped from 328,048 to 444,200 an increase of 116,152 cases in 30 days.
 Routine DHIS2 surveillance showed zero warning in July.

-During this surge, 94.4% of confirmed cases received no ACT treatment — not because drugs were absent from Nigeria, but because commodity pre-positioning requires 2–4 weeks of advance notice that the health system did not have.
+During this surge, 94.4% of confirmed cases received no ACT treatment not because drugs were absent from Nigeria, but because commodity pre-positioning requires 2–4 weeks of advance notice that the health system did not have.